 This switch provides an embedded HTTP web agent.
 Using a web browser you can configure the switch and view statistics to monitor network activity.
-The web agent can be accessed by any computer on the network using a standard web browser.
+The web agent can be accessed by any computer on the network using a standard web browser (Internet Explorer 9, Mozilla Firefox 52, Google Chrome 54, or Opera 41 or more recent versions).